arkhipenko/esp32-mjpeg-multiclient-espcam-drivers/README.md

 - Flash Freq: 80
 - Flash mode: QIO
 - Flash Size: 4Mb
-- Partition: Minimal SPIFFS (or any other that would fit the sketch)
+- Partition: Default, Minimal SPIFFS (or any other that would fit the sketch)
-- PSRAM: Enabled
+- PSRAM: **Enabled**

 ### Results:

 I was able to run multiple browser windows, multiple VLC windows and connect multiple Blynk video widgets (max: 10) to ESP-EYE chip.
 The delay on the browser window was almost unnoticeable.
-In VLC you notice a 1 second delay probably due to buffering.
+In VLC you notice a 1 second delay due to buffering.
 Blynk performance all depends on the phone, so no comments there.

 This is incredible considering the size of this thing!
 The camera on ESP-EYE is actually quite good.